 The Cully Housing Action Team!
 (CHAT!) is a group of Cully neighborhood residents and allies, convened by Living Cully, that is advocating and organizing to solve housing issues facing low-income residents and people of color.
 Issues that CHAT! is concerned about include: rising rents, landlord intimidation of renters, lack of access to affordable homeownership, unhealthy and unsafe housing conditions, and the vulnerability of Cully residents to displacement as housing becomes more expensive.
 Get involved!
 Contact Cameron Herrington: firstname.lastname@example.org, (503) 489-8334.

 In 2010, Verde created Lideres Verdes, an annual training program that builds the capacity of community members to participate in environmental organizing and advocacy and to participate in Verde activities and decision-making.
 Verde offers each participant up to 100 hours of paid ($12/hour) training, transportation and childcare.
 Classroom training is provided in partnership with the Latino Network, and includes subjects like “Introduction to community organizing” and “Getting to know your city government.”
 In Field training, the Lideres Verdes identify community environmental issues (e.g., neighborhood cleanup) and develop a goal for that issue and work toward that goal, supported by Verde.
 Lideres Verdes graduate Lordes Montes currently serves on Verde’s Board and graduate Claudia Gonzales served on the Community Involvement Committee for Cully Park’s Human Health Risk Assessment, and Lideres Verdes graduate Yoni Perez was a paid Cully Park Safe Access Facilitator, working with residents to develop safe access routes to Cully Park.
-Verde currently trains a 5th group of Lideres Verdes, and begins an inclusive strategic planning process to refine and expand the program.
+Verde has seen six groups through Lideres Verdes, and is currently engaged in inclusive strategic planning process to refine and expand the program.
 For questions about the program contact Pedro Moreno, Verde Outreach Coordinator: email@example.com or 503-980-5261.

 Events and Cultural Expression